Stimuli Can Provoke A Headache

-Monosodium Glutamate (MSG): A flavor enhancer found often in food from Chinese restaurants – Chinese food, soy sauce, meat tenderizers, seasoned salt, Accent.
+Monosodium Glutamate (MSG): A flavor enhancer that may be found in soy sauce, packaged noodles, meat tenderizers, processed meats, spice mixes, etc.

 Caffeine: Coffee, chocolate, tea, cola drinks, carob and licorice.
 This is a controversial trigger.
 Caffeine that can be a trigger in some people with migraine and a relief for others.
 See additional information on caffeine below.

 Phenylalanine: Containing foods and beverages.
 Nuts, including peanut butter, All seeds, Some fruits, like avocado, red plums, papayas and citrus, Dried fruits, such as raisin, dates, apricots, canned figs, Onions, Dairy products, eggs, Wheat, freshly baked yeast products, sourdough bread, All artificial sweeteners, including diet sodas (aspartame– NutraSweet), Mustard, ketchup, chili peppers and mayonnaise.

 To remove all of these foods from your diet is not realistic.
 Instead, there are dietary approaches to consider.
 If you think that any of these foods cause your migraines, try eliminating one or more of the items on this list from your diet for two weeks and then reintroducing them one at a time.
 Keep a diary and when the number of symptoms increases after eating certain foods, you can assume that this food is a migraine trigger.
 This food item can then be avoided.